b a d p o p c o r n

 1. SOA and Web Services lend themselves towards a course-grained API.
 (Which I think it means WS-*).

+2. But user interactions require repetitive low-latency fine-grained interactions.
 I believe that the post suggests that the client will interact over the network to a server (Web Service) with a fine-grained API(maybe a proxy that sits in front of a course-grained Web Service).

 3. And finally its example of, the “Attaching documents to a webmail requires a temporary creation of a resource on the server.” that can be used to achieve fine-grained access.
 This is used to claim: “statefulness is a necessary evil, but it is mitigated by the service providing a fool-proof interaction sequence.”